apache/geode-native/README.md

 Directions to build Native Client from source can be found in the source distribution in [BUILDING.md](BUILDING.md).

-## <a name="started"></a>Introduction
-Please refer to the [Native Client documentation](http://gemfire-native.docs.pivotal.io/gemfire/introduction/native-client-intro.html) for help in getting started with Native Client.

 ## <a name="development"></a>Application Development

 Native Client applications can be written in these client technologies: